marveloushaotian/marveloushaotian/README.md

 I'm currently diving deeper into:

-- Advanced Machine Learning and AI
+- The Dynamics of Defense Systems on the Plasmids and Phage.
-- DevOps and Continuous Integration/Continuous Deployment (CI/CD)
+- The Co-Location of Defense Systems and MGEs.
-- Cloud Computing with AWS and Azure
+- Find novel defense systems.

 ## 📫 How to Reach Me

 - LinkedIn: [Haotian's LinkedIn](https://www.linkedin.com/in/marveloushaotian/)
 - Twitter: [@marveloushaotian](https://twitter.com/marveloushaotian)
-- Email: marveloushaotian@example.com
+- Email: marveloushaotian@icloud.com

 ## 📊 GitHub Stats